 Advice-Only dawned on me when I had a problem with my air conditioner.
-Even though the thermostat was switched to OFF inside, the “engine” outside continued running.
-I noticed the problem when I heard noise outside the window.
-I don’t know how long it ran continuously before I noticed, or how much electricity it wasted.
+Even though the thermostat was switched to OFF, the compressor outside continued running.
+I noticed the problem when I heard the noise outside the window.
+I didn’t know how long it ran continuously before I noticed, or how much electricity was wasted.
 I had to turn it off from the breaker panel.

 I contacted an HVAC repair service to get it fixed.
-HVAC repair is in high demand in the summer.
-In addition to giving me how much he charges for a service call, the HVAC guy also told me I could just bang on the air conditioner box to make it stop.
-After I turned on the air conditioner from the panel, with just one bang it magically stopped, just as the HVAC guy said it would.
-After that it started and stopped following the thermostat.
+HVAC repair was in high demand in the summer.
+In addition to giving me how much he charged for a service call, the HVAC guy also told me I could just bang on the air conditioner box to make it stop.
+After I switched on the breaker in the panel, it magically stopped with just one bang, just as the HVAC guy said it would.
+After that, it started and stopped following the thermostat.
 Problem solved.
-Life goes on.

-The most important piece here is the HVAC guy’s knowledge and experience.
-Once you know what caused the problem, fixing it is trivial.
-It would be silly for him to spend one hour on driving to and from my place and 5 seconds on giving it one bang.
+The most important piece here was the HVAC guy’s knowledge and experience.
+Fixing it was trivial once you knew what caused the problem.
+It would be silly for him to spend an hour driving to and from my place and five seconds giving it one bang or five minutes replacing the faulty part.
 Another service person would probably do just that in order to justify the fee.
 If the service person just fixed it, I wouldn’t know how they did it.
 If the same problem happens in the future I would have to call for service again.

 Some HVAC services sell an annual maintenance contract.
-If you want to treat the air conditioner as a black box you can just get annual maintenance.
+You can just get annual maintenance if you want to treat the air conditioner as a black box.
 The air conditioner will run.
 You won’t have to think about it, ever.
 This is how some people treat their money.
-They outsource it to someone to manage so they don’t ever have to think about it.
-It’s the opposite of choose what you know.
+They outsource it to someone to manage so they don’t have to think about it, ever.

 From Commission to Fee-Only

-Extending the same you-just-do-it-for-me attitude to money is very dangerous because so many commissioned sales people are out there.
-They can sell you expensive life insurance, annuities, load funds, non-traded REITs, and all kinds of junk (see a long list of the bad and the ugly).
+Extending the same you-just-do-it-for-me attitude to money is very dangerous because so many commissioned salespeople are out there.
+They can sell you expensive life insurance, fixed indexed annuities, load funds, non-traded REITs, and all kinds of junk (see a long list of the bad and the ugly).
 That’s why you see the recommendation of going with a fee-only advisor who acts as a fiduciary.
 These fee-only advisors typically manage your money for a percentage of the asset value.

 It works, sort of, except you are paying a very high price for the low-value part — the administrative chores — while not getting much of the most valuable part — the advice.
 When you see a doctor, the doctor is paid for his or her advice.
 Once the doctor tells you what pills to take, you can easily take the pills yourself.
 Imagine how expensive it would be if the doctor also has to come over every day to feed you pills!

 The rise of target date funds and robo-advisors exposed the fact that managing a portfolio costs very little with automation.
-If you are looking for efficiently distributing your new cash into multiple funds, rebalancing, tax loss harvesting, or withdrawing from your portfolio, a robo-advisor does it beautifully.
-The problem is it’s backwards.
+If you’re looking for distributing your new cash into multiple funds, rebalancing, tax-loss harvesting, or withdrawing from your portfolio, a robo-advisor does it efficiently.
+The problem is it’s backward.
 Having a computer spit out an allocation from answers to just a few questions hardly counts as advice.
-There’s so much more to advice than a model allocation.
+There’s so much more in advice than a model allocation.
 The robo-advisors really only take away the administrative chores.